MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkcb_powerruntimecontrolrequest.md

-#### - PowerControlCode [in]
+#### - BytesReturned [out, optional]

-A pointer to a GUID that defines the meaning of the display miniport driver's control request.
-For more information, see Remarks.
+An optional pointer to a buffer that contains the number of bytes that are written by the PEP to the output buffer.

 #### - InBuffer [in, optional]